Highfield |

 Our fees are open and transparent from the very first moment you speak to us.
 We are always upfront about costs so there are no nasty surprises further down the road.

-This means that the price of end-point assessment including the provision of resits and retakes will be discussed and agreed with the employer and provider before any contract is signed, giving peace of mind and value for money.
+This means that the price of assessment, including the provision of resits and retakes will be discussed and agreed with the employer and provider before any contract is signed, giving peace of mind and value for money.

 Once agreed, all prices are detailed in the contract with the main provider and on the employer confirmation form.